EsialRobotik/Simulateur/README.md

 ### Customize your robot
 By default, you will see the EsialRobotik robots representation.
-You can override them in resources/customization by providing your own png files.
+You can override them in javascript/currentYear.js by providing your own png files.
+You can also switch year and table orientation

 ## Dependencies
 This tools use EsaeJs to manipulate a canvas and TweenJs to perform the